-The EPA have classed the ecological status of the Bonet River at points upstream and downstream of Dromahair as moderate.
-Further downstream of Dromahair and until its confluence with Lough Gill, ecological status deteriorates to poor.
-Lough Gill itself has been classed as moderate ecological status.
-Under the requirements of the Water Framework Directive this is unsatisfactory, and this status must be retained, and it must not deteriorate.
+The EPA have defined the ecological status of the Lisnagrat Stream and the River Shannon at points upstream and downstream of the application site as moderate.
+Under the requirements of the Water Framework Directive, this is unsatisfactory and this status must be improved to good status.